jdillard/structed_tutorial/editme.rst

   - Use *Alt-Left* or *Shift-Tab* to decrease the list item level.

-  - Use *Ctrl-Alt-E* to transform this list to an enumerated list.
+  - Use *Ctrl-Alt-E* to transform this sub-list to an enumerated list.

 * ::